-Turbid water if often a problem number one.
-It’s one of the biggest problems being faced by a hot tub or pool owners.
+Turbid water is often a problem number one.
+It's one of the biggest problems being faced by a hot tub or pool owners.
 By turbid, I mean your hot tub water is cloudy, milky or foamy.
 In simple terms, your water is not clean.
-And who would like that ?
+And who would like that?

 So, what are the causes of a milky water?